nim-lang/atlas/readme.md

 # atlas
 The Atlas Package cloner.
-It manages an isolated project that contains projects and dependencies.
+It manages project dependencies in an isolated `deps/` directory.

 # Installation